jsav0/quik/README.md

 ---

-## DO NOT CONSIDER ANY PLAYBOOKS IN THIS REPO AS FINAL

 # TODO:
 - There is a lot to do.
-- add self expiry option for instances (in progress)
+- add self expiry (self-destruct) option for instances (in progress)
-- add regions for user selection or randomization (is this feasible?)
+- add regions for user selection or randomization (done, but some regions are restricted, code commented out)
+- when an incorrect distro-name is passed, the script should call distro_list() and exit.
+- when an incorrect size-slug is passed, the script should call `list -l` and exit.

+## DO NOT CONSIDER ANY PLAYBOOKS IN THIS REPO AS FINAL
 I have intentions to build quik out with predefined drist playbooks for certain types of environments.
 So in that regard,
 - playbooks for the following purposes:
 	- .onion generator (wfnintr/mkonions)